abhiTronix/vidgear/README.md

 > *StreamGear automates transcoding workflow for generating Ultra-Low Latency, High-Quality, Dynamic & Adaptive Streaming Formats (such as MPEG-DASH) in just few lines of python code.*

-StreamGear provides a standalone, highly extensible and flexible wrapper around [**FFmpeg**][ffmpeg] - a leading multimedia framework, for generating chunked-encoded media segments of the content.
+StreamGear provides a standalone, highly extensible, and flexible wrapper around [**FFmpeg**][ffmpeg] multimedia framework for generating chunked-encoded media segments of the content.

-SteamGear API automatically transcodes source videos/audio files & real-time frames, and breaks them into a sequence of multiple smaller chunks/segments (typically 2-4 seconds in length) at different quality levels _(i.e. different bitrates or spatial resolutions)_.
-It also creates a Manifest file _(such as MPD in-case of DASH)_ that describes these segment information _(timing, URL, media characteristics like video resolution and bit rates)_, and is provided to the client prior to the streaming session.
-Thereby, segments are served on a web server and can be downloaded through HTTP standard compliant GET requests.
-This makes it possible to stream videos at different quality levels, and to switch in the middle of a video from one quality level to another one – if bandwidth permits – on a per segment basis.
+SteamGear easily transcodes source videos/audio files & real-time video-frames and breaks them into a sequence of multiple smaller chunks/segments of fixed length.
+These segments make it possible to stream videos at different quality levels _(different bitrates or spatial resolutions)_ and can be switched in the middle of a video from one quality level to another – if bandwidth permits – on a per-segment basis.
+A user can serve these segments on a web server that makes it easier to download them through HTTP standard-compliant GET requests.

+SteamGear also creates a Manifest file _(such as MPD in-case of DASH)_ besides segments that describe these segment information _(timing, URL, media characteristics like video resolution and bit rates)_ and is provided to the client before the streaming session.

-SteamGear currently only supports [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_ , but other adaptive streaming technologies such as Apple HLS, Microsoft Smooth Streaming, will be added soon.
+SteamGear currently only supports [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_ but other adaptive streaming technologies such as Apple HLS, Microsoft Smooth Streaming will be added soon.

-**StreamGear primarily works in two independent modes for transcoding which serves different purposes:**
+**StreamGear primarily works in two Independent Modes for transcoding which serves different purposes:**

   * **Single-Source Mode:** In this mode, StreamGear transcodes entire video/audio file _(as opposed to frames by frame)_ into a sequence of multiple smaller chunks/segments for streaming.
 This mode works exceptionally well, when you're transcoding lossless long-duration videos(with audio) for streaming and required no extra efforts or interruptions.
 But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing.
 This mode can be easily activated by assigning suitable video path as input to `-video_source` attribute, during StreamGear initialization. ***Learn more about this mode [here ➶][ss-mode-doc]***